 - A. The plan shall be designed to achieve the state education goals and student performance standards and shall be based on a needs assessment conducted pursuant to data collection requirements in Florida Statutes. - B. The plan shall address school progress, goals, indicators of student progress, strategies, and evaluation procedures including adequate measures of individual student performance.
-School safety and discipline strategies and other academic-related issues may be included.
+School safety and discipline strategies and other academic-related issues may be included. - C. The plan for each District school shall be approved annually.

-- C. The plan for each District school shall be approved annually and shall be implemented as a new, amended, or continued school improvement plan. - D. The plan shall be developed by School Board employees in each District school in conjunction with the school advisory council. - E. Each school plan shall meet the requirements of Florida Statutes.
+- D. The plan shall be developed by School Board employees in each District school in conjunction with the district advisory council. - E. Each school plan shall meet the requirements of Florida Statutes. - II.
+Approval process.

-II.
-An approval process

-The District process for initial approval and subsequent annual approvals of school improvement plans shall provide for each school improvement plan to be reviewed and approved or disapproved by the School Board.
-The Superintendent shall refer any disapproved school improvement plans to the Department of Education.
+The District process for approval shall provide for each school improvement plan to be reviewed and approved or disapproved by the School Board.

 - III.
 A three -year individualized assistance and intervention plan for schools that do not meet or make adequate progress, as defined in Florida Statutes and State Board of Education rules, in satisfying the goals and standards of their approved school improvement plan. - IV.
 The District notification procedures to Department of Education to identify any school that has completed a two-year individualized assistance and intervention plan without making adequate progress in satisfying the goals and standards of its approved school improvement plan. - V. A communication program, to inform the public about student performance and educational programs in District and school reports. - VI.
-Funds for schools to develop and implement school improvement plans.
+Funds for schools to develop and implement school improvement plans. - VII.

-VII.
 A reporting procedure to provide the Department of Education with annual feedback on the progress of implementing and maintaining a system of school improvement and education accountability.
 Items specified in Florida Statutes, shall be included in all feedback reports.